jasper-zheng/nn_terrain/ReadMe.md

 cd build
 ```

-Then run the command below to generate a project buildsystem, replace `path\to\libtorch` to your path to libtorch, and make sure `Visual Studio 17 2022` is set to your build system generator (run `cmake --help` to get a list of available options).
+Then run the command below to generate a project buildsystem, replace `path\to\libtorch` to the libtorch folder you've downloaded, and make sure `Visual Studio 17 2022` is set to your build system generator (run `cmake --help` to get a list of available options).

 ```
 cmake ..\src -A x64 -DCMAKE_PREFIX_PATH="path\to\libtorch" -G "Visual Studio 17 2022"